Faizan59khan/node-projects/Project-02-Number-Guessing-Game/README.md

 npm install -g @muhammadfaizan20/number-guessing-game

-Feel free to try out different calculations and explore the features of the calculator tool.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.